 At the end of this module students should be able to:

 LO1.
-Describe wireless radio technologies, topologies and IEEE 802.11 wireless standards.
+Describe computer technologies, hardware design and standards.

 LO3.
 Select appropriate hardware, installation, configuration and monitoring their operation in a responsible manner giving due consideration to safety, quality, budgeting